Our Lady of Lourdes Grotto Shrine, San Jose del Monte: History

+On June 12, 2024, the Guanzon family and the Diocese of Malolos finally agreed to address the status of the Shrine.
+The Guanzons formally donated the Shrine to the Diocese of Malolos.
+The Canonical Possession and Transfer of the Shrine to the diocese was finalized on July 20, 2024, in a ceremony officiated by bishop Dennis Villarojo.

 Status

-The Our Lady of Lourdes Grotto Shrine is not officially recognized as a Catholic pilgrimage site by the Diocese of Malolos.
-In 2019, the diocese reiterated their non-recognition of the shrine and has said in a statement that priests holding rites at the site are suspended by the Catholic church.
+Because of the dispute, the Our Lady of Lourdes Grotto Shrine was not officially recognized as a Catholic pilgrimage site by the Diocese of Malolos from 2004 to 2024.
+In 2019, the diocese reiterated its non-recognition of the shrine and said in a statement that priests holding rites at the site are suspended by the Catholic church.

+The shrine was ultimately recognized again as a Catholic pilgrimage site after the Guanzon family had it donated and formally transferred to the diocese on July 20, 2024.

 Traditions

 The Our Lady of Lourdes Grotto Shrine is often visited by Roman Catholics during the Lenten season.
 Every Maundy Thursday since 1966, devotees conduct a penitential walk, traversing by foot from northern Metro Manila (either Malinta, Valenzuela or Balintawak, Quezon City) to the grotto shrine.
-Devotees largely comes from the northern Metro Manila cities of Caloocan, Malabon, and Navotas, Novaliches, Quezon City and Valenzuela and the Bulacan city of Meycauayan.
+Devotees largely come from the northern Metro Manila cities of Caloocan, Malabon, and Navotas; Novaliches, Quezon City and Valenzuela; and the Bulacan city of Meycauayan.
 Non-Catholic Christians, including Philippine Independent Church members also use the grotto shrine as a pilgrimage site.